+When the effects and technical playing do line up appropriately, the band is at its most powerful.
+"Woodsman" rides the line between trip-hop and highly energetic rock music, and through its different guitar sounds, the band fashions an atmosphere that is occasionally jarring, but overall a surprisingly cohesive experience.

 Duo muses over pained hearts

 BY GABRIELLA JORIO CONTRIBUTING WRITER

 Broken Bells' new album, "After the Disco," confronts themes of time and uncertainty, its lyrics tackling the question: What happens next?
-Members James Mercer and Brian Burton confront their own struggles, singing about ALBUM solitude, heart-REVIEW break and Broken Bells resignation.
+Members James Mercer and Brian Burton confront their own struggles,

+ALBUM

+REVIEW

+Broken Bells

-"After the Disco"
+"After the

+Disco"

 Columb

+Records

+\\\

+Our rating:

-is apparent in the lyrics as Mercer sings, "And sometimes you wonder if it's off/ Just another mistake/ and why don't you just walk away?"
+singing about solitude, heartbreak and resignation.
+Though the record features impressive vocals, it ultimately seems incomplete as a whole.
+Listeners may be taken on a musical journey in "The Changing Lights" with its sudden jumps from slow to fast tempos.
+The lyrical exploration of uncertainty is apparent in the lyrics as Mercer sings, "And sometimes you wonder if it's off/ Just another mistake/ and why don't you just walk away?"
 Unfortunately, "After the Disco" lacks a musical climax.
 After the sixth track, "Control," the songs lose the energy established in the first half of the album, ultimately leaving the record seeming unfinished.